PupBrutus/BrutusTagSystem/README.md

 - I've included a number of commented out debugging logging statements which you may want to uncomment if you're developing/debugging this asset.
 - **TagDisplay Arrays** Ensure that the TagObjects array and the TagButtons array appear in the same order for both arrays or there will be a mismatch between which tag is selected vs displayed.
 - **TagButton PlayerObjectAssigner** Ensure that the PlayerObjectAssigner variable on the TagButton objects is assigned to the gameobject which acts as a parent to all pooled objects that will be updated when TagUpdate is called.

+## To do

+- Migrate away from using CyanTriggerObjectPool for the new [VRChat persistence/player object tools](https://creators.vrchat.com/worlds/udon/persistence/player-object)